zhao-zy15/PMC-Patients/README.md

 ```
 python PMC-Patients_collection/pubmed_extractors/extract_cites.py
 ```
 Extract titles and abstracts in PubMed for PAR.
+(If you only wish to reproduce baseline models, run this command is enough.)
 ```
 python PMC-Patients_collection/pubmed_extractors/extract_title_abstract.py
 ```